‘Young And The Restless’ Spoilers Week Of April 9: J.T. Confesses, Devon Changes His Mind, Ashley Doubts Kyle

-Young and the Restless spoilers for the week of April 9 reveals that some residents of Genoa City are in for a big shock, while others try to unravel secrets.
-Victor (Eric Braeden) is still fighting for his life in hospital while his family try to cope without him.
+Young and the Restless spoilers for the week of April 9 reveal that some residents of Genoa City are in for a big shock, while others try to unravel secrets.
+Victor (Eric Braeden) is still fighting for his life in hospital while his family tries to cope without him.
 Ashley (Eileen Davidson) finds herself in a position of power, while Devon (Bryton James) may have a change of heart.
 J.T.
 (Thad Luckinbill) and Victoria (Amelia Heinle) have some news to share, and Mariah (Camryn Grimes) finally opens up.
 It seems as if someone has also noticed that something is up between Nick (Joshua Morrow) and Sharon (Sharon Case).

 At the very least, it seems as if Victor’s near-death experience has brought his family closer.
-Nikki (Melody Thomas Scott), Nick, Victoria and even Abby (Melissa Ordway) have come together for the sake of him.
-However, business needs to go on and Ashley will need to take over Newman Enterprises, according to Tarabelle’s Twitter feed.
-However, Young and the Restless spoilers, via Daytime Royalty Online, indicates that Ashley also becomes suspicious becomes of her nephew, Kyle (Michael Mealor).
+Nikki (Melody Thomas Scott), Nick, Victoria, and even Abby (Melissa Ordway) have come together for the sake of him.
+However, business needs to go on, and Ashley will need to take over Newman Enterprises, according to Tarabelle’s Twitter feed.
+However, Young and the Restless spoilers via Daytime Royalty Online indicate that Ashley also becomes suspicious of her nephew, Kyle (Michael Mealor).
 Y&R viewers know that not only has Kyle taken over Jack’s role at Jabot, but he was also in cahoots with Victor.

 Jack is locked up but Ashley and Abby hold the key to his future today on #YR! pic.twitter.com/agfvE6UKuR